jytoh/snowangels/README.md

 # Snow Angels

 Snow Angels is a CS 5150 project intended to promote prosocial behavior in the City of Ithaca through gamification, and was inspired by the Bike Angels for Citi Bike.
+This app awards points for clearing sidewalk corners as quickly as possible after a storm and keeping them clear.

 ## Installation